This website uses cookies to help improve your user experience

-The power of the Computer Vision (CV) technology is redefining the whole landscape of Public Safety solutions.
+The power of the computer vision (CV) technology for public safety is redefining the whole landscape of the area.
 While traditional video monitoring systems have become common to the point of necessity, the usage of artificial intelligence in this area is still considered a novelty.

 Apart from object detection, there’s another major task in Public Surveillance systems — object tracking.
 This task gets more complicated when filming conditions worsen.